bhisaac/5eFP/5eFP-SRD.md

 The sample backgrounds presented here provide both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.

 ### Proficiencies

-Each background gives a character proficiency in two skills (described in “Using Ability Scores”).
-In addition, most backgrounds give a character proficiency with one or more tools (detailed in “Equipment”).
+Most backgrounds give a character proficiency with one or more tools (detailed in "Equipment").

-If your character would gain the same proficiency from two different sources, choose a different proficiency of the same kind (skill or tool) instead.
+If your character would gain the same proficiency from two different sources, choose a different tool proficiency instead.

 ### Languages
 Some backgrounds also allow characters to learn additional languages beyond those given by species.
 See “Languages.”